codacy/docs/docs/repositories-configure/using-submodules.md

 ## Enabling submodules

-By default, Codacy does normal Git clones that do not include submodules to ensure that we only clone necessary repositories.
+By default, Codacy does normal Git clones that don't include submodules to ensure that we only clone necessary repositories.
 However, if your organization needs to use submodules, please contact us at <mailto:support@codacy.com> asking to enable submodules on Codacy.

 After we enabled submodules for your organization, do the following: